Marian-mi/Rexceep/README.md

 The engine itself consists of few main parts and it's written entirely in C

 Why C?
-I tought using a procedural language would be more sensual for creating the engine
+I tought using a procedural language would be more reasonable for creating the engine
 It was also a good training ground for me before free falling into the assmebly language
 I just love using simple things to create more complicated matters and having full control over the tool I'm using hence I picked C, guess it's the barest I could get